cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 # Develop locally

 D1 has fully-featured support for local development, running the same version of D1 as Cloudflare runs globally.
-Local development uses [wrangler](/workers/wrangler/install-and-update/), the command-line interface for Workers, to manage local development sessions and state.
+Local development uses [Wrangler](/workers/wrangler/install-and-update/), the command-line interface for Workers, to manage local development sessions and state.

-## Starting a local development session
+## Start a local development session

 {{<Aside type="note">}}

-This guide assumes you are using [wrangler v3.0](https://blog.cloudflare.com/wrangler3/) or later.
+This guide assumes you are using [Wrangler v3.0](https://blog.cloudflare.com/wrangler3/) or later.

 Users new to D1 and/or Cloudflare Workers should visit the [D1 tutorial](/d1/get-started/) to install `wrangler` and deploy their first database.